Enterprise (yacht): "Park Avenue" boom and new rudder

-One further refinement to Enterprise came in an innovative boom design by Burgess.Vanderbilt 1931, p.162 The optimum profile for a sail is curved, like an airfoil, but in the Marconi rigs of the day, the foot of the mainsail was fixed all along its length to the rigid, straight boom.
+One further refinement to Enterprise came in an innovative boom design by Burgess.
+The optimum profile for a sail is curved, like an airfoil, but in the Marconi rigs of the day, the foot of the mainsail was fixed all along its length to the rigid, straight boom.
 As a result, the lowest third of the sail — and the part with the greatest surface area — was flattened and therefore not used to its greatest advantage.

 Burgess' solution was to commission a very wide boom, 4 ft across, tapered at both ends and triangular in cross section.
 The boom was mounted with a flat side upwards, and this surface had transverse metal tracks laid into it, crossing the boom at 18-inch (46-cm) intervals along its length.
 Instead of the foot of the mainsail being fastened directly to the boom as in the past, it was attached to slides that were free to move along the tracks from one side of the boom to the other.
 This mechanism allowed the mainsail to be shaped to maximise its efficiency, and pegs could be inserted into the surface of the boom to constrain the foot of the sail in a particular shape.
-The crew painted color-coded lines along the boom to indicate the correct peg placement for three different degrees of curvature.Vanderbilt 1931, p.164 The width of the boom earned it the nickname the "Park Avenue boom".
+The crew painted color-coded lines along the boom to indicate the correct peg placement for three different degrees of curvature.
+The width of the boom earned it the nickname the "Park Avenue boom".

 The new boom was fitted on August 10, and tests began the same day.
 By August 13, the crew was satisfied that Enterprise sailed faster with the new boom, even though it was substantially heavier than a conventional boom (365 lbs, 166 kg; 16% heavier).
 This impression had been confirmed by scheduled tests against Resolute, and a chance encounter with Yankee while practising.

 The final major modification to Enterprise came on August 14, with the fitting of a new rudder with a smoother surface and a substantially smaller area.
 The smaller rudder reduced Enterprise's wetted area by 1% and therefore reduced drag.
 The disadvantage was a change in the yacht's handling immediately before the selection trials.